Latino Voters Move To Defend Census Immigrant Count In Lawsuit By Alabama

 The Census Bureau referred a request for comment about MALDEF's filing to the Commerce Department, which is also named in the Alabama lawsuit.
 A spokesperson for Commerce declined to comment.

-A spokesperson for Rep. Brooks deferred to the Alabama's attorney general's office for comment, but a spokesperson for Marshall also declined to comment on the filing.
+A spokesperson for Brooks deferred to the Alabama's attorney general's office for comment, but a spokesperson for Marshall also declined to comment on the filing.

-Asked by a reporter after the House hearing in June if he has any expectation that the Trump administration will defend the Census Bureau in this lawsuit, Brooks told NPR that he had not spoken with anyone in the Trump administration about what position it will take.
+Asked by a reporter after the House hearing in June whether he has any expectation that the Trump administration will defend the Census Bureau in this lawsuit, Brooks told NPR that he had not spoken with anyone in the administration about what position it will take.

 "The Trump administration itself is going to have to decide whether they want to reward sanctuary states by giving them more congressional seats and more Electoral College votes than they would be due based solely on account of American citizens or foreigners who are lawfully in the U.S.," he said.